dkg/audits.json/audits.json.md

 A regulation or law that relies on this mechanism to point toward relevant audits can cite it using text similar to the following:

-> Any Covered Organization that has a public-facing website shall
+> Any Covered Organization that has a public website shall
 > publicly point to the Required Audits associated with each position using
 > a widely understood mechanism such as the `audits.json` specification.
 > The Required Audits associated with this act shall refer to